codership/documentation/galeracluster/source/documentation/galera-parameters.rst

 This parameter defines the amount of disk space you want to allocate for the present ring buffer storage.
 The node allocates this space when it starts the database server.

-.. note:: For more information on customizing the write-set cache, see :ref:`Performance <customizing-gcache-size>`.
+.. note:: For more information on customizing the write-set cache, see :doc:`Performance <customizing-gcache-size>`.

 +-----------------------+---------+------------+------------+
 | Default Value         | Dynamic | Introduced | Deprecated |